cristinatortora/Benchmark-on-Clustering-Mixed-Type-Data/README.md

-This page shows the simulation study results for the paper:
+This repository contains the code and the results of the paper:

 Jarrett Jimeno, Madhumita Roy, and Cristina Tortora (2020) Clustering Mixed-Type Data: a benchmark study on KAMILA and K-prototypes.
 IFCS2019 conference proceedings, accepted.